SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 *Maybe I need to see you sleeping, so I can judge the cuteness factor?*

-As I am thinking, I don't notice the blush forming on my face, Pinkie however, did.
+As I am thinking, I don't notice the blush forming on my face, Pinkie, however, did.

 "Twilight, I can see your blush."